 The recommendation set forth in Section 4.2.3 (3) requires the Supervisory Board to determine the targeted level of benefits – also based on the length of time served on the Board of Management – and to take into account the annual expense for the Company derived from this.
 The Board of Management members are included in the company pension scheme of Biotest AG.
 They each have been given an individual commitment.
 The corresponding benefits are not derived from a pre-defined level of benefits so that the recommendation set forth in Section 4.2.3 (3) is currently not complied with.
 The Supervisory Board does not intend at the present time to change what it considers to be an appropriate pension system for the Board of Management members of Biotest AG.

-Biotest AG has not followed the recommendation set forth in Section 5.3.3 of the German Corporate Governance Code to form a Supervisory Board nomination committee.
+Biotest AG did not follow the recommendation set forth in Section 5.3.3 of the German Corporate Governance Code to form an own Supervisory Board Nomination Committee.
 The tasks of such a nomination committee are assumed by Biotest's Governance Committee.

 The Supervisory Board of Biotest AG has already set a specific target for the maximum age of its members.
 The Company’s international activities are covered by the Chairman of the Supervisory Board, who is an Italian citizen.
 Biotest AG does not follow the recommendation that a target be established for the number of independent Supervisory Board members.
 The right of OGEL GmbH to appoint a member to the Supervisory Board is laid down in the Articles of Association.
-A Supervisory Board member has a business relationship with Kreissparkasse Bieberach as a major shareholder.
+Until January 2017 a Supervisory Board member had a business relationship with Kreissparkasse Biberach as a major shareholder.
 An internal analysis found that the setting of specific targets for the composition of the Supervisory Board is not necessary under the existing specific circumstances and shareholder structure.

 With non-compliance with the recommendation of Section 5.4.1 (2) of the German Corporate Governance Code, accordingly, the relevant statements cannot be made in the Corporate Governance Report.
 Therefore, an exception is also declared in respect of Section 5.4.1 (3) of the German Corporate Governance Code.